nanobox-io/nanobox-guides/articles/php/wordpress/getting-started/existing-app.md

   image: nanobox/unfs
 ```

-For a detailed explanation of each of the WordPress boxfile.yml config settings, view the [WordPress boxfile.yml Explained guide](advanced/boxfile-explained/).
+#### Important Note About PHP Version
+While PHP 7.0 is recommended because of its performance improvements, you should stick with whatever PHP version your app was previously using.

+MySQL cyphers changed between PHP 5 and PHP 7.
+If your app was created using PHP 5.x, you must go through a proper WordPress-from-PHP5-to-PHP7 migration process before you can use PHP 7.0.
+Otherwise your app won't be able to connect to its database.

 ### Update Database Connection in wp-config.php
-In order for WordPress to connect to its database, you'll need your database connection credentials to use environment variables that will be automatically generated when your app is built and deployed.
+For WordPress to connect to its database, you need update your database connection credentials to use environment variables that will be automatically generated when your app is built and deployed.

 These environment variables are generated using ID of your database component.
 With an ID of `data.db`, environment variable keys will be created with `DATA_DB_` and the credential title.
 Below is what the db config will should look like: